kurtnalty/gpm-mini/README.md

 This is a subset of gpm-1.20.7, a console mouse driver for linux, mainly used for copy/paste operations and web browsing via elinks.
-The mouse drivers have been removed, using the linux /dev/input/mice or /dev/input/mousex devices instead.
-Repeater mode has been removed, as has 'special' feature, which could bind programs to mouse buttons.
+The mouse drivers have been removed, using the linux /dev/input/mice or /dev/input/mouse0 devices instead.
+Repeater mode has been removed, as has the 'special' feature, which could bind programs to mouse buttons.

 This program builds using the Build_gpm_mini script, and compiles cleanly under gcc, and gcc/musl.